home-assistant/home-assistant.io/source/_integrations/knx.markdown

 ## Cover

-The `knx` cover platform is used as an interface to KNX covers.
+The KNX cover platform is used as an interface to KNX covers.

 To use your KNX covers in your installation, add the following lines to your top level [KNX Integration](/integrations/knx) configuration key in `configuration.yaml`: